Lateral Look: Alston & Bird

 found the bonus allocation fair and transparent

 The view from the firm: We provide competitive compensation and a merit bonus program with 150 pro bono hours counted toward hours-based bonus qualification.
-The firm’s Flexible Time Off Policy permits all salaried attorneys to take time away from work with pay for rest and relaxation at their discretion.
+The Firm’s Flexible Time Off Policy permits all salaried attorneys to take time away from work with pay for rest and relaxation at their discretion.
 Our wide range of benefits, work life balance programs, and alternative work arrangements and career options are designed to address the challenges of balancing the demands of family and career and provide the support and resources our attorneys need to successfully integrate their work and personal lives at every stage of development.

 Is Alston & Bird the right firm for you?